-Govt Appoints Rajneesh Karnatak As BoI MD, Chand To Head BoB
+Govt appoints Rajneesh Karnatak as BoI MD, Chand to head BoB

 The notifications for the two appointments came after the approval of the Appointments Committee of the Cabinet, headed by Prime Minister Narendra Modi.

 The Financial Services Institutions Bureau (FSIB), the headhunter for directors of state-owned banks and financial institutions, in January had selected their names and recommended it to DFS for seeking necessary approval.
-(Agencies)
+(PTI)

 NEW DELHI, Apr 29: The Government on Saturday appointed Rajneesh Karnatak as managing director of Bank of India (BoI) while Debadatta Chand as head of Bank of Baroda (BoB).